apache/tomee/SECURITY.md

 3. Any report that depends on deploying a malicious application — deployed applications are trusted (see *Deployed applications*).
 4. Any report against the EJBd protocol, JMX, the embedded ActiveMQ broker, Derby Network Server, HSQLDB Server, or other management or admin endpoints that assumes they should be safe to expose on an untrusted network without authentication (see *Connectors and transports* and *Embedded network services*).
 5. Any report against bundled third-party libraries — including but not limited to CXF, ActiveMQ, MyFaces, Mojarra, OpenJPA, BVal, HSQLDB, Derby, and MicroProfile implementations — where the root cause is in the upstream library as released rather than in TomEE's integration code or in any code TomEE forks, patches, shades, or byte-code-transforms (see *Bundled third-party libraries*).
+6. Any report of generic denial of service — request or connection floods, slow-client attacks, large-but-linear payloads, or resource cost inherent to a protocol or bundled library — absent a specific amplification defect in TomEE-owned code (see *Resource exhaustion and denial of service* under *Connectors and transports*).